Esri/inspire_open_data/README.md

-# Streamlined INSPIRE Esri GDB - Alternative Encodings
+# EU Open Data High-Value Datasets (HVD) Esri GDB templates aligned to INSPIRE Alternative Encodings
 This is a repository for streamlined INSPIRE Esri Geodatabase (GDB) encoding rules documented according to INSPIRE Implementing Rules (IRs) [Article 7 -- Encodings](#inspire-requirements-for-encoding-rules).
 This repository provides access to:

 * publicly available encoding rules used to encode spatial data and that explain how (and under which conditions) the encoding meets the requirements of the IRs